FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountTemplates/t_st_accountTemplates.md

 ## Configure routes for an account template

-Prior to configuring a route for an account template, the account template should have an <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> application instance subscription.
+Prior to configuring a route for an account template, the account template should have an {{< SecureTransport/advancedrouting  >}} application instance subscription.
 For account template subscription information, refer to <a href="#Configur" class="MCXref xref">Configure subscriptions for an account template</a> and to <a href="../../../c_st_advanced_routing/c_st_configuration/t_st_subscribe_advanced_routing_application" class="MCXref xref">Subscribe to Advanced Routing application</a>.
 Additionally, route package templates must be available for assignment.
 For information on creating and managing route package templates, refer to <a href="../../../c_st_advanced_routing/c_st_configuration/t_st_manage_route_package_templates" class="MCXref xref">Manage Route Package Templates</a>.

 1. With the account template open, select **Routes**, select a route package template, and click **Assign Route**.
     The *Create Route Package* page is displayed.
 You can navigate to the *Edit Route Package Template* page for the selected route package template by clicking the **Created From** link.